Any decorative fitting at the peak of a gable or on the top of a flagpole, fence post, or staircase newel post.

 Architecture Under Shah Jahan

 Located in Agra, the Taj Mahal is a white marble mausoleum built between 1632 and 1648 by Shah Jahan in memory of his third wife, Mumtaz Mahal.
-Constructed by twenty thousand men, it represents the Islamic garden of paradise, and is widely regarded as Mughal architecture's greatest achievement.
+Constructed by twenty thousand men, it represents the Islamic garden of paradise and is widely regarded as Mughal architecture's greatest achievement.

 The mausoleum rests in the middle of a large square plinth and has four almost identical facades, each with a large arch-shaped doorway.
 It is topped by a large double dome and a finial, combining both the traditional Islamic motif of the crescent moon and the Hindu symbol of the trident, associated with the god Shiva.
 The central dome is adorned with a lotus design and is surrounded by four smaller chhatris, each of which also has the same lotus motif.
 Four tall minarets extend from the corners of the plinth.

 The exterior decorations of the Taj Mahal include calligraphy, abstractforms, verses from the Koran, and vegetable motifs, executed in paint, stucco, carvings, and pietra dura work.
 The interior decorations also feature inlay work of precious and semi-precious gemstones.
-Muslim tradition forbids elaborate decoration of graves and the bodies of Shah Jahan and Mumtaz Mahal are interred in a plain crypt underneath the mausoleum.
+Muslim tradition forbids elaborate decoration of graves, and the bodies of Shah Jahan and Mumtaz Mahal are interred in a plain crypt underneath the mausoleum.
 However, the inner tomb features two cenotaphs, or false tombs, that are richly decorated with inlays of semi-precious stones forming vines and flowers and surrounded by jali screens, or latticed screens with ornamental patterns constructed through the use of calligraphy and geometry.

 During Aurangzeb's reign (1658 - 1707), brick and rubble with stucco ornamentation replaced squared stone and marble as the building materials of choice.
 Aurangzeb was responsible for additions to the Lahore Fort; building one of the thirteen gates, which was named for him; and building the Badshahi mosque, a structure constructed from brick with red sandstone facades.
 In general, however, Mughal architecture had begun to decline during Aurangzeb's reign, a process that would accelerate after his death.